Best New Balance Running Shoes

 They do cost a little bit more than what the average person would spend on a pair of trainers, but not by much.
 In terms of sneakers making this list, the M1400V4 is one of the more affordable options.

-If you are in the market for a pair of trainer that come in bright and fun colors, all while still offering you great comfort and support, then the M1400V4 is a great option that comes in at a great price point.
+If you are in the market for a pair of trainers that come in bright and fun colors, all while still offering you great comfort and support, then the M1400V4 is a great option that comes in at a great price point.

-New Balance makes some really great trainers, but some are just better than others.
+New Balance makes some really great running shoes, but some are just better than others.
 We sifted through a lot of different styles (some classic, some a little more innovative) to ensure that we selected the very best of the best.
 In some instances, we selected an older version of the very same style.
 In many cases, the improvements that they make to a certain style can add amazing benefits, or slightly miss the mark (like in the case of the 990).

 In that instance, we ended up selecting the V3 over the V4, because users found that the upgrades made to the V4 were not to the user’s benefit, and many preferred the V3 better.
 That’s not to say that the V4 wasn’t a great model — it just wasn’t as loved by the community as the V3.

 Many of the different models out there benefit certain types of athletes (whether you have a neutral gait, overpronation, or over supination).
 Also, some athletes prefer trainers that do not offer a lot of ankle support in order to maximize their agility.
-Before you select a new pair for yourself, take into consideration the things that you need from your gear.
+Before you select a new pair of running shoes for yourself, take into consideration the things that you need from your gear.
 There were a number of things that we took into consideration when selecting products for this list.

-Q: Can you take them on the trails and on the treadmills?
+q: Can you take them on the trails and on the treadmills?

 We are not all blessed to live in a climate that supports getting out there on the trails 12 months out of the year, and NB knows this.
 All of their styles of sneakers offer a sole that works well on the trails and will give you enough traction and support.
 But they can also seamlessly transition to the treadmill when the snow begins to stubbornly pile up.
 When you see a model that is designated as a trail shoe, it doesn’t necessarily mean that it has the traction of a hiking book.
 Trail trainer simply means that the sole was designed to offer foot support when the ground is uneven, such as roll bars to keep you from rolling your ankle.